Passing–Bablok regression

 Passing and Bablok define a method for calculating a 95% confidence interval (CI) for both $a$ and $b$ in their original paper, which was later refined, though bootstrapping the parameters is the preferred method for in vitro diagnostics (IVD) when using patient samples.
-The Passing-Bablok procedure is valid only when a linear relationship exist between $x$ and $y$, which can be assessed by a CUSUM test.
+The Passing-Bablok procedure is valid only when a linear relationship exists between $x$ and $y$, which can be assessed by a CUSUM test.
 Further assumptions include the error ratio to be proportional to the slope $b$ and the similarity of the error distributions of the $x$ and $y$ distributions.

 The results are interpreted as follows.
 If 0 is in the CI of $a$, and 1 is in the CI of $b$, the two methods are comparable within the investigated concentration range.
 If 0 is not in the CI of $a$ there is a systematic difference and if 1 is not in the CI of $b$ then there is a proportional difference between the two methods.

 However, the use of Passing–Bablok regression in method comparison studies has been criticized because it ignores random differences between methods.